How To Make Nuschi’s SCHWEINEBRATEN; A Bavarian Pork Roast

-Today’s post holds a special place in my heart.
-Growing up my mother often made this meal on Sundays.
+Today’s post holds a very special place in my heart.
+My mother often made this meal on Sundays when I was growing up.
 It was my favorite meal and it still is to this day!
+She learned how to make this recipe at a cooking school she attended in Nuremberg, Germany when she was a young girl.
+She always let the meat braise over low heat on the stove for 3 to 4 hours until the meat was so tender it fell off the bone.
 Now that she is gone I wish I had paid more attention and learned how to make more of her recipes.
-She was a wonderful cook, baker and gardener!
+I’m so thankful I learned this recipe from her!
+She was such a wonderful cook, baker and gardener.

+When I was a working mom I converted the recipe so I could make it in my slow cooker.
+Most of us just don’t have the time to babysit something on the stovetop for 3-4 hours.
 Considering the basic ingredients used in this recipe it is amazing how tasty this meal is!
 I make it often.
 Especially when the weather turns cooler and pork shoulder or pork butt roasts go on sale; I know what I will be making.

-It’s easy to prepare, smells amazing as it cooks, uses basic ingredients so you won’t need to purchase any exotic spices or special ingredients to make it, and it warms your belly on a cold night!
+This meal is easy to prepare, smells amazing as it cooks, uses basic ingredients so you won’t need to purchase any exotic spices or special ingredients to make it, and it warms your belly on a cold night!

 It takes only a few basic ingredients to make this delicious, easy meal.